ayrna/orca/doc/orca-tutorial-2.md

      2
      2
 ```
-Although the data is prepared to perform a 10 fold experimental design, we are going to examine the properties of the whole set:
+Although the data is prepared to perform a 10-fold experimental design, we are going to examine the properties of the whole set:
 ```MATLAB
 >> melanoma = [trainMelanoma; testMelanoma];
 ```